TomPace101/nanopore_diffusion/notes.md

 So maybe just give the request a namespace?
 Then you just need a way to get and set values in there, based on name and possibly index.

+Locators, redux
+Should locators be maintained, so we can construct other paths from them?
+Maybe not: all the data you need comes from the request anyway, so you can just have a request define a locator!

+Request generation:
+This is important.
+We want to be able to construct requests using complicated logic.
+Consider monte-carlo simulations of random structures.
+So far, I've done this by creating yaml files.
+And for parallel execution with doit, that's the only way.
+This is also how we ran into the issue before with requiring request generation requests to run before the requests they generate can be read in.
+So is there a request generation request?
+Where running it returns a request?
+Or, is request generation a separate process?
+Seems odd not to use the request machinery to generate requests.
+It would require setting up a new infrastructure.
+But maybe that infrastructure is just some scripts.
+Certainly, that has to be a part of it somehow, even if we do use the request machinery.

+In other words, as a user, I could create a request generation request.
+Handling this request generates the requests for the analyses I want run.
+Or, I could just write a script to generate the requests.

+And yet, maybe I could identify a base class for request generation, which these scripts could use.
+It could be based on the old request generation code, with lessons learned from the problems I've worked on since then.

+How to resolve the multi-pass problem: we may need requests handled in order to generate new requests.
+Perhaps we set things up so that handling requests could return new requests, and if so, we do another round of handling, repeating until no new requests are generated.
+This gets back into what request handlers return.

 Unresolved issues/questions:
 - classes listed as TBD below.